h4pdx/cs202_Program4/README.md

 o Use the super keyword in invoking a base class’ constructor.
 This is what we use instead of an initialization list. ***Write about this in your

-• Support dynamic binding with this programming assignment o In your OO design, look for the self-similar behavior between classes – that is where dynamic binding applies o In your design write-up discuss the difference between the functions that are being overridden versus those being overloaded o Have at least one abstract base class
+• Support dynamic binding with this programming assignment
+• In your OO design, look for the self-similar behavior between classes – that is where dynamic binding applies
+• In your design write-up discuss the difference between the functions that are being overridden versus those being overloaded
+• Have at least one abstract base class

 • Implement at least two functions using function overloading between classes and experiment with the way function overloading works in Java.
 • And yes, you SHOULD use the string class!